dear-digital/invoice-generator/README.md

 ### Features of the Project

-- Used local storage, so the invoices and companies detials can be saved everytime.
+- Utilizes local storage to save invoice and company details persistently.
-- Can download invoice in PDF format.
+- Allows the download of invoices in both PDF and image formats.
-- Can download invoice in Image format.
-- Also we can have as many client we want and save them so that next time we want to generate a invoice for them we can directly add the client.
+- Offers the capability to add and save multiple clients for quick access when generating invoices for them in the future.
-- Also we can list down multiple products so it will save time when adding in invoice.
+- Provides the option to create a list of multiple products, saving time when adding them to invoices.
-- An intuitive dashboard where you can see all the details on one page.
+- Features an intuitive dashboard that presents all relevant details on a single page.

 ### Screenshots